Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 [https://github.com/Apadmi-Engineering/Mockzilla/issues](https://github.com/Apadmi-Engineering/Mockzilla/issues)

+## Prerequisites

+You might have all these installed already, but just in case:
+* Android 32 SDK
+* Android Studio
+* Gradle version 7 (higher use JVM 21 which causes build errors)
+* openjdk 17

+## Getting Started

+1. Fork the repo.
+Make sure to untick the "Copy the master branch onl2" option to get all branches.
+3. Clone your local copy.
+4. Checkout the develop branch `git checkout develop`.
+5. Open up the project in the `lib` directory in Android Studio.
+6. Regarding your `local.properties`:
+ * If you have one, verify in your `local.properties` sdk location contains `sdk.dir=/Users/[Your pc username]/Library/Android/sdk`.
+If you get errors, double check you've got Android SDK 32.
+ * If not, create a `local.properties` file in your `lib` directory with the above path.
+7. Go into the project level `build.gradle.kts` and sync the project.
+8. Finally, run a test to make sure everything built correctly!

 ## Write your code!

 1. Checkout the tests.
 The library is setup with TDD in mind, we recommend writing your tests first!